Evaluating the Experience of Upper Limb Prosthesis Use

 Detailed Description

 Background Use of an upper limb prosthesis can improve function and quality of life, but these devices are frequently abandoned or used only intermittently.
 Two critical reasons for abandonment identified by prosthesis rejecters are insufficient prosthesis functionality and insufficient sensory feedback.
 Living with major limb loss is a complex experience involving multiple physical, psychological, and social factors.
 While many studies have investigated the needs and design priorities of prosthesis users, few have investigated how prosthesis features interact with other psychosocial aspects of the prosthesis use experience and overall attitude towards or acceptance of the device (outcome acceptance).
-To provide better prosthetic device options and improve rehabilitation outcomes, we must understand the relationships between prosthesis functional and sensory capabilities, the subjective experience of the prosthesis, and outcome acceptance following limb loss.
+To provide better prosthetic device options and improve rehabilitation outcomes, investigators must understand the relationships between prosthesis functional and sensory capabilities, the subjective experience of the prosthesis, and outcome acceptance following limb loss.

-Hypotheses Qualitative analyses will yield a theoretical model of outcome acceptance that includes psychosocial factors and prosthetic device factors related to dexterity, control, and sensory feedback.
+Hypotheses For aims 1-3: Qualitative analyses will yield a theoretical model of outcome acceptance that includes psychosocial factors and prosthetic device factors related to dexterity, control, and sensory feedback.
 We hypothesize that experiences of prosthesis dexterity, control, and sensory feedback will both directly influence and modulate psychosocial factors of prosthesis use and user attitudes.
 We hypothesize that quantitative data collected through survey research will triangulate findings from the qualitative analyses, confirm the directionality of the conceptual relationships, and predict the relative weightings of relationships.

 Study Type